-This would be unacceptable and if this happens then the doctor is to be sent straight home and the deanery as well as the TPDs need to be made aware immediately via email.
-If this is done while they are on their annual leave, then this would be fine.
+This would be unacceptable and if this happens it is advised that the doctor is to be sent straight home.
+The Foundation Trust administrators should be informed immediately via email, including the relevant TPD.
+If this occurs while they are on their annual leave, then this would be fine.